 Milestone Progress Q1 Supporting Commentary Establish Treasury Management Policy and report to Council - March 2022. ✓ Treasury Management Policy reported to Council on 02 March 2022

-Provide monitoring reports to Executive Board on a bi-annual basis.
+Provide monitoring reports to Executive Board ✓ On track to report to Executive Board. on a bi-annual basis.